Southgate Estate: Legacy

 The problems experienced at the Southgate Estate were typical of modernist housing developments built in Europe and North America during the post-war period, particularly those employing the deck-access principle.

 Owing to a contractual obligation between the Urban Development Corporation (responsible for the New Town's development), and the developers of Shopping City, there was a need to provide a given volume of housing units in close proximity to the new shopping centre to aid the centre's commercial viability.
 Time and cost constraints along with physical limitations at the site led to the use of industrialised, mass building techniques.
 It has been argued that the layout and design were too dense and "harsh" for the development's intended purpose as a community housing families.
 Some have questioned whether the architect's radical design, incorporating garish plastic panelling, pre-cast concrete panels, and large porthole windows, was ever likely to be appropriate for use as family housing in a small town located in the plains of northern Cheshire.

 Stirling, the architect, later argued that the Development Corporation, whilst adopting his architectural concept, deviated from the intended design for reasons of cost and time savings.
 He also suggested the developer and contractor did not share his commitment to quality.

 The original estate was subsequently replaced by a housing development called Hallwood Park, which was designed and laid out in accordance with more traditional planning and architectural concepts.
 The homes are primarily two-storey, semi-detached, pitch roofed dwellings constructed of brick and located within landscaped cul de sacs.
 The new estate was built at the same time as Southgate was demolished, and both processes were completed by 1992.
 Hallwood Park, which was constructed by Merseyside Improved Houses, is now a number of years older than its predecessor estate was at the time of demolition and, according to surveys, is considered to be a success amongst its residents.

+Singer Melanie C, known as Sporty Spice, grew up on the estate.